- What does the term “Sunsetting” mean?

 - At what point will Amadeus stop providing support for a product that is being sunset?

-Support will be provided for at least one year following the end-of-life notification.
+Support will be provided for at least one year following the end-of-life notification and will be discontinued at end-of-life.
 See our product life cycle management policy here for more detail.

 Amadeus considers itself a partner first and a vendor second.
 We are fully committed to our clients and aim to ease the transition to current products.

 Support will make a reasonable effort to resolve reported issues in its applications.
 Reported issues will follow standard case escalation flow within Support.
 If a reported issue cannot be resolved or an acceptable workaround cannot be provided at the most senior level within Support, the reported issue will not be further escalated to Development.
 Further, the organization will not make any program or database changes.
-Limited Support is offered after the End-of-Engineering.
+This support level is offered after the End-of-Engineering.

 - What if I would like to continue using a product that is being sunset?